innerr/tidb.ticat/architecture-roadmap-progress.md

 Take "workloads" as an example, there would be some **ticat** components.
-Each component will read env key `mysql.host`(and other keys) to know where to write data, and write keys `workload.begin` `workload.finish` to record the begin and finish time.
+Each component will read env key `mysql.host`(and other keys) to know where to write data, and write keys `bench.begin` `bench.end` to record the begin and end time.

 Using this **ticat** env mechanism, we could concate components like unix-pipe.